-Kim Henson has very kindly written a few words about the early history of the group.
+Kim Henson.
+The early history of the group.

 Dorset Group Austin A30/A35 Owners’ Club; the very early days…

 I joined the A30/A35 Owners’ Club in January 1973, having attended a ‘Sunday People’ old car rally at Woburn House on a freezing cold day in January.
 It was a ‘New Year’ event and many interesting cars were there, including several A30s and A35s, and my A30 ‘Pru’.
 I had left pre-dawn to get there, driving over ice-bound, salty roads.
 The car was so salt-encrusted that I had to stop and wash the bodywork in a lay-by (I had brought a couple of gallons of warm water for the purpose).
 For that Rally you had to send in a photo of the car to the organisers; thankfully they accepted ‘Pru’ (which at that time was only 17 years old!).

 Anyway the rally – the first that my A30 had attended – was great and I drove home that evening via central London, as you do.
 Happy days.

 At the Rally, I met Phil Parfitt and Bob McPhail, who spotted Pru and introduced me to the Club, which had been started in 1970 by Steve Gilks, and the organisation was then Yorkshire-based.
 I paid my 50 pence annual subs and have enjoyed belonging to the Club for 45 years now!

 At that time there were the beginnings of a few local area groups around the UK, but there was no such group in Bournemouth/Poole/Dorset.

 I was studying for exams at the time and couldn’t get involved in terms of setting-up/running the Group, but Alan and Barbara Hilling from Bournemouth decided they would have a go, and I said that I would try to attend events when I could.